getodk/docs/encrypted-forms.rst

   - The presence of the OpenRosa metadata block, as defined here: `OpenRosa 1.0 Metadata Schema <https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaMetaDataSchema>`_ ; is required.
   - You can define any value for the instanceID field, but it must be unique across all collected surveys.
   - As shown, the ``<bind/>`` calculates an instanceID value comparable to the instanceID value ODK Aggregate will generate when a form does not have an instanceID field.
   - If you use punctuation other than colon and dash, or any special characters, please test thoroughly to ensure that ODK Aggregate correctly handles those characters during submissons and when the form is pulled down to ODK Briefcase.

-.. create-RSA-key:
+.. _create-RSA-key:

 Creating RSA Key pair
 ===========================

 RSA public-private key pairs are generated using the OpenSSL software package.
 This is pre-installed on OSX and Linux, but needs to be downloaded and installed on Windows.

+.. _install-openssl:

-1. Install OpenSSL (Windows only)
+Install OpenSSL (Windows only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For Windows, download and run the OpenSSL installer appropriate for your system from OpenSSL for Windows.
 When it asks whether to copy the DLLs to the Windows system directory or to the :file:`/bin` directory, choose the :file:`/bin` directory (either will work, but this will minimize the pollution of the Windows system directory)

+.. _construct-key:

-2. Constructing the RSA Key Pair
+Constructing the RSA Key Pair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are on Windows, open a powershell or command prompt window.
-Change directories to the /bin directory in the OpenSSL directory. e.g.,
+Change directories to the :file:`/bin` directory in the OpenSSL directory. e.g.,

 .. code-block:: doscon